jokull/blog/src/_posts/api-dates/post.md

 Frustratingly months are zero-indexed in JS Date!
 This renders both options to init calendar dates weird and confusing.

-A guideline might be to at least disallow allow string instantiation of dates.
+A guideline might be to at least disallow string instantiation of dates.
 You can enforce it with [this eslint rule](https://github.com/amzn/eslint-plugin-no-date-parsing).

 The [date-fns](https://npm.runkit.com/date-fns) library does it more consistently - filling in